The

 "I remember that Tumblr.
 It was coded.”

 That Tumblr rumor has never been authenticated as her own.
+Even if that Tumblr were hers, disordered expression during illness—especially as a teenager in early Tumblr culture—is not the same as promoting harm, and using it now to police her body only reproduces the problem people claim to oppose.
 And you're proving her exact point: knowing rumors about someone is not knowing anything about them.
 If someone tells you a boundary—‘please be gentle with me and don't comment on my body’—and your response is ‘but I remember, so I get to,’ that’s not awareness, that’s entitlement.
 If you really loved her, respect would be easy.

 "You might not remember Karen Carpenter.
 But I do."